Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 Postconditions: The given income source is added to set of income sources

 Flow:
+1. The user selects a bank account to create an income source for.
-1. The user enters the required data for an income source.
+2. The user enters the required data for an income source.
-2. The system validates the received data.
+3. The system validates the received data.
 A monetary amount can only be provided if the income source is static.
 If the income source is dynamic, income records can be added later.
 OneTime income sources have to be static.
-3. The system creates a new income source and saves it.
+4. The system creates a new income source and saves it.

 Alternative flows:
-3a.
+4a.
 The provided data is invalid: The systems informs the user about his invalid input.

-Information Requirements: ID, Name, Description, Categories, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Dynamic or Static, Monetary Amount
+Information Requirements: BankAccountID, ID, Name, Description, Categories, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Dynamic or Static, Monetary Amount
 ```

 ## Edit Income Source